devgateway/www.developmentgateway.org/_posts/2011-04-19-aid-information-management-in-mozambique-a-success-story.md

 created: 1303192831
 old_path: news/aid-information-management-mozambique-success-story
 title: 'Aid information management in Mozambique: A success story'
-lede: Development Gateway has worked with Mozambique since 2008 to update and expand its aid information management system, known as ODAmoz.
+excerpt: Development Gateway has worked with Mozambique since 2008 to update and expand its aid information management system, known as ODAmoz.
 ODAmoz was created in 2005 as a way to coordinate and harmonize donor activities in Mozambique.
 ---